 We examine the role of the housing market in workers' adjustment to job displacement.
-Dutch administrative data were used and analysed with a quasi-experimental design involving job displacement.
-The empirical design eliminates the potential of endogenous selection into labour turnover.
-The estimates show that displaced workers experience, in addition to substantial losses in employment and wage, an increase in the commuting distance and a decrease in the probability of moving home.
-These patterns change over the worker's post-displacement period - the negative displacement effect on wages becomes more pronounced, whereas the increase in the commuting distance diminishes.
-Also, we examine the role of workers' housing tenure in the displacement effects.
-Compared with displaced tenants and outright owners, we find that more leveraged displaced owners are more rapidly re-employed and experience a smaller increase in the commuting distance, but experience also a higher loss in wage.
+Dutch administrative monthly data were used and analysed with a quasi-experimental design involving job displacement.
+The estimates show that displaced workers, relative to comparable non-displaced workers, experience besides substantial losses in employment and wages also large increases in the commuting distance.
+Remarkably, we find that the displacement effect on the probability of changing home is negative.
+Thus for displaced workers commuting seems to be a more relevant margin of labour adjustment than changing home.
+The patterns in displacement effects change over the worker's post-displacement period - the negative effect on wages becomes more pronounced, whereas the increase in the commuting distance diminishes.
+The results suggest that displaced workers who are longer unemployed prefer working closer to home over higher wages.
+Also, we examine the role of workers' housing state in the displacement effects.
+We find that leveraged displaced owners, compared with displaced tenants and outright owners, are more rapidly re-employed and experience a smaller increase in the commuting distance but also a higher loss in wage.